heikkipesonen/angular-table/readme.md

 # Data-displaying-table-thing

 a kind-of-simple angular directive for displaying data on responsive tables.
-Currently features complex configuration object to provide many useless features. as usual.

-this directive aims to aid only on displaying the data, not hc-data analysis or cosmic search algorithms, you can build them yourself if you wish.
+this is intended to be primarily for displaying lists of data in simple and efficient way, and provide some sort of resposive design, even though using tables.

-this directive is still under preliminary development so it should not be used by anyone except extremely masochistic persons.
+this is still under preliminary development so it should not be used by anyone except extremely masochistic persons.

+# installation

+not currently, need to create a build....

 ---

 ## Features not desired by anyone

+actions that result everything exploding
-- changing column order should mess up the whole table
+- changing column order
-- updating columns when table is rendered, should also mess up the whole table
+- updating columns when table is rendered
+..maybe

 ## Features

 - works almost like angular directive should,
-  - manipulate data somewhere, display with this
+  - manipulate data somewhere, display with this directive
   - should update automatically
 - relatively fast render, with hundreds of rows at once
 - only few watches per row, regardless of cell count
 - pagination